Shabba Doo

-Adolfo Gutierrez Quiñones or Adolfo Gordon Quiñones (sources differ) (May 11, 1955 – December 29, 2020), known professionally as Shabba Doo, was an American actor, break dancer, and choreographer of African American and Puerto Rican descent.

-Quiñones was a founding member of The Lockers, who were responsible for popularizing the locking style of street dance, and played Orlando "Ozone" in the 1984 breakdancing hit film Breakin' and its sequel, Breakin' 2: Electric Boogaloo.
+Adolfo Quiñones (May 11, 1955 – December 29, 2020), known professionally as Shabba Doo, was an American actor, break dancer, and choreographer.
+Of African American and Puerto Rican descent, Quiñones was born and raised in Chicago, Illinois.
+In the 1970s his family moved to Los Angeles, where he became interested in dancing and began performing in nightclubs.
+He adopted the pseudonym Shabba Doo and joined the dance group The Lockers, who were responsible for popularizing the locking style of street dance.

+In 1984, Quiñones played one of the lead characters in the breakdancing-themed musical film Breakin',.
+The film was successful at the box-office, grossing $38,682,707 domestically, and spawned a sequel Breakin' 2: Electric Boogaloo.
+Quiñones continued acting in films and television.

+Throughout his career, Quiñones performed and choreographed dance for musical acts such as Lionel Richie, Madonna, Luther Vandross, Three Six Mafia, and Chaka Khan.

 Early life and education

 Quiñones was born and raised in Chicago, Illinois, United States; His father, Adolfo, had been born in Puerto Rico and became a salesman and a laborer.
-His mother, Ruth (McDaniel) Quiñones, was an accountant whose family had moved from Mississippi to Chicago during the Great Migration.
+His mother, a Black American Ruth (McDaniel) Quiñones, was an accountant whose family had moved from Mississippi to Chicago during the Great Migration.
 His mother raised him as a single parent from the age of three.
 He had a younger sister, Fawn Quiñones, who was also a dancer, and frequently featured on the musical variety television program Soul Train.
-Quiñones was raised in the Cabrini–Green housing complex in the city's North Side.
+Quiñones was raised in the Cabrini–Green housing complex in the city's Near North Side.
 For high school, Quiñones attended Cooley Vocational High School and Robert A. Waller High School (now known as Lincoln Park High School).
 In the 1970s, his family moved to the Los Angeles area.
 He began dancing in clubs around Crenshaw Boulevard and at venues like Radiotron, near MacArthur Park.
 Break-dance culture was growing at these establishments, and he dueled nightly in them with rivals on the dance floor.
 He started calling himself Sir Lance-a-Lock, which then became Shabba-Dabba-Do-Bop, which was finally shortened to Shabba-Doo.

 Career

+As a member of The Original Lockers along with Don "Campbellock" Campbell, Fred "Rerun" Berry and Toni Basil, Quiñones became one of the innovators of the dance style commonly known as locking.

+In 1980.
+Quiñones acted on stage in David Winters's rock musical Goosebumps.

+In May 1984, Joel Silberg's breakdancing-themed musical film Breakin opened in cinemas, where Quiñones was cast as a lead playing Ozone.
+The film opened at number one in the box office, earning $6,047,686. and eventually grossed $38,682,707 in the domestic box office, making it the eighteenth highest-grossing film of 1984.

+In December, 1984, Breakin' 2: Electric Boogaloo premiered, directed by Sam Firstenberg with Quiñones returning as Ozone.
+The film grossed $15.1 million in the United States and Canada.